 Nick was formerly Director of the Institute for Public Policy Research (IPPR), where he led a team of 45 staff producing public policy research in the key areas of public services, economic reform, the welfare state, migration, energy & environment & politics & power.
-He co-edited journal of ideas Juncture.
+He co-edited the journal of ideas Juncture.